online-ml/river/README.md

 - It focuses on clarity and user experience, more so than performance.
 - It's very fast at processing one sample at a time.
 Try it, you'll see.
-- It plays nicely with the rest of Python ecosystem.
+- It plays nicely with the rest of Python's ecosystem.

 ## 🔗 Useful links